Fantastic Four (2005 film): Production

-Now under production by Avi Arad and Ralph Winter, Fox hired Chris Columbus to write and direct Fantastic Four in 1995.
+Fox hired Chris Columbus to write and direct Fantastic Four in 1995.
 He developed a screenplay with Michael France, but decided to step down as director and focus on producing Fantastic Four under his 1492 Pictures company.
+In 2025, he revealed he was actually fired from the project after telling the executives to make the movie using conceptual art based on Jack Kirby and Marvel's Silver Age.
 Peter Segal was hired to direct in April 1997, and was replaced by Sam Weisman by the end of the year.
 Fox brought in Sam Hamm to rewrite the script in April 1998 in an attempt to lower the $165 million projected budget.
 In February 1999, with development taking longer than expected, Eichinger and Fox signed a deal with Marvel to extend the control of the film rights for another two years, with a summer 2001 release planned, and hiring Raja Gosnell to direct.
-However, Gosnell decided to do Scooby Doo instead and dropped out in October 2000.
-He was replaced by Peyton Reed in April 2001 and Mark Frost was brought on board for another rewrite.
-Reed departed in July 2003, explaining in 2015, "I developed it for the better part of a year with three different sets of writers.
-But it became clear after a while that Fox had a very different movie in mind and they were also chasing a release date … so we ended up parting company."
-Reed's version was described as being influenced by A Hard Day's Night and intended to get Alexis Denisof as Reed Richards, Charlize Theron as Susan Storm, Paul Walker as Johnny Storm, John C. Reilly as Ben Grimm and Jude Law as Victor Von Doom.
-Sean Astin was one of the candidates to direct the movie and he tried to secure the part of Susan Storm for either Christina Aguilera or Cameron Diaz.
-His reasoning for wanting to direct it, despite never having directed a feature before nor read any of the comics, was that he wanted to step up in filmmaking and felt that doing a Fantastic Four film would allow him to leave a mark.
+However, Gosnell decided to do Scooby-Doo (2002) instead and dropped out in October 2000.

+In April 2001, Peyton Reed signed on to direct Fantastic Four, and Mark Frost was brought on board for another rewrite.
+Reed departed the project in July 2003, explaining in 2015, "I developed it for the better part of a year with three different sets of writers.
+But it became clear after a while that Fox had a very different movie in mind and they were also chasing a release date ... so we ended up parting company."
+Reed's version was described as being influenced by A Hard Day's Night (1964).
+Reed would later reuse his ideas for the film for the Marvel Cinematic Universe (MCU) film Ant-Man and the Wasp: Quantumania (2023).
+Mads Mikkelsen auditioned for Reed Richards / Mr. Fantastic, but Ioan Gruffudd was cast instead; he recalled his audition as "humiliating".
+Andrew Walker auditioned for the role of Johnny Storm, which eventually went to Chris Evans.
+Other actors joined the film; Jessica Alba as Sue Storm / Invisible Woman, Chris Evans as Johnny Storm / Human Torch, Michael Chiklis as Ben Grimm / The Thing (who was portrayed entirely through practical effects rather than CGI) and Julian McMahon as Dr. Victor Von Doom.
+Sean Astin was one of the candidates to direct the movie, his reasoning for wanting to direct it, despite never having directed a feature before and not being familiar with the comics, was that he wanted to step up in filmmaking and felt that doing a Fantastic Four film would allow him to leave a mark.
 Despite not getting the job, Tom Rothman was impressed with his determination and hoped to work with him on a future project.
-Marvel met with Robert Downey Jr. about playing the role of Doctor Doom.
+Robert Downey Jr. was initially considered for the role of Doom; he would later be cast as the character in the MCU where he appeared in The Fantastic Four: First Steps in July 2025.
+Astin wanted to cast Christina Aguilera and Michael Chiklis to portray Sue Storm and The Thing respectively, while he approached Cameron Diaz for Sue, but she declined as she did not want to wear superhero makeup.